What is permanent life insurance & how does it work?

 Is permanent life insurance worth it?

-Purchasing a permanent policy usually isn’t worth it for many people looking for life insurance due to the high premiums and low return on investment, which make coverage hard to maintain long-term.
+Purchasing a permanent policy usually isn’t worth it for many people looking for life insurance due to the high premiums and low returns, which make coverage hard to maintain long-term.

 “Due to the lower average rate of return within cash value life insurance policies, we usually only recommend these if other money-saving and investing avenues have already been utilized,” says Patrick Hanzel, advanced planning manager and certified financial planner at Policygenius.